Image Courtesy: Sourav Das

-Delhi being an urban city that has benefited from the suit-and-tie MNC culture, does not have any particular traditional dress outfit of its own.
+Delhi being an urban city, which has benefited from the suit-and-tie MNC culture, does not have any particular traditional dress outfit of its own.
 Most of the people living in Delhi wear casual comfort clothes.
 You’ll also find people wearing professional formal clothes for work.
 However, to avoid entertaining any advances, it is always recommended you avoid obscenity.

 Delhi is a perfect blend of history and technology with sites of great historical significance that offer deep insight into the city’s origins.
-On the other hand, technology, industrialization, and MNC culture has taken over and occupied a fair share of the Delhi culture.
+On the other hand, technology, industrialization and MNC culture have taken over and occupied a fair share of the Delhi culture.

 Thanks for visiting 10 Tips!